RB Leipzig eye 'final step' to first major trophy

 "Fans are not begging and praying for wealthy individuals from other parts of the world to come in and bankroll their clubs.
 They are fearful of that.

 "You'd be hard pressed to find anyone who would say they'd rather have Leipzig win the title than Bayern.
-Bayern aren't liked, they are the champions and Germany's most successful club, but people would rather have another Bayern title than Leipzig to get their first."
+Bayern aren't liked, they are Germany's most successful club, but people would rather have another Bayern title than Leipzig to get their first."

 While Red Bull may be an acquired taste outside of Leipzig, within the city it has brought a cause and sporting prosperity that has been embraced almost universally.

-"The whole city loves RB Leipzig - apart from the two traditional clubs, Chemie and Lok Leipzig - and everyone knows how worthwhile it is to have such a club in the city," reporter Guido Schafer told BBC Sport on the run to that Champions League semi-final.
+"The whole city loves RB Leipzig - apart from the two traditional clubs, Chemie and Lok Leipzig - and everyone knows how worthwhile it is to have such a club in the city," reporter Guido Schafer told BBC Sport.

 For all the clout and hype, the average attendance in Leipzig's first season bobbed about just north of 2,000.
 Two years later it was over three times that.
 By 2015 it was 25,000 and by the end of the 2018-19 season that figure nudged 40,000.